 OK, you’re already sold on the benefits of steel-framed, metal-roofed buildings over their stick-built wooden alternatives.
 And you’re not foolish enough to think you can build it yourself.
 But how do you choose the right builder for your metal building?

 Here are the criteria to evaluate one builder over another:

 There are two types of metal building builders: those that pour the concrete slab foundation, and those that don’t.
 If your builder does not pour the foundation, naturally you’re responsible for arranging a contractor to do that part of the job.
-Not only that, but you need to arrange to have the builder and the concrete talk to each other about requirements, and line up schedules so the concrete isn’t holding up construction.
+Not only that, but you need to arrange to have the builder and the concrete talk to each other about requirements, and line up schedules so the concrete isn’t holding up the construction.

-Only some of metal building builders like Champion Buildings offer concrete poured foundation services as well.
+Only some metal building builders like Champion Buildings offer concrete poured foundation services as well.
 This is advantageous because it’s no longer your responsibility to find a contractor and coordinate their schedules.
 Also, since the same company is responsible for the foundation and the building, they can’t say the foundation was not done correctly.